 Brickhill House in the 1930s [Z50/9/809]

-Brickhill House was the farmhouse to Brickhill Farm.
+Brickhill House was the farmhouse to Brickhill Farm and stood immediately to the west of what is now 131 Brickhill Drive.
 It was demolished when Brickhill Drive and its attendant houses were built between 1957 and 1961 [Hi/PL/10/17].
-Today Numbers 125 and 127 Brickhill Drive stand on the site of Brickhill House.
 At least in its early years the farm seems to have formed part of the Manor of Newnham.
 It is possible that some of the early references may refer to different farms called Brickhill Farm but it is clear that the farmhouse demolished in the 1950s belonged for many years to the Foster family.

 The first mention of the farm comes in 1745 in Labourers Conference minutes from the Moravian church in Bedford which note [MO2]: “Brickhill Farm is a very pretty farm if only Mr Hill had a mind to leave it, which we should be glad to hear”.